matthew-lowery/ECE_6530_project_group_2/SamplingandAliasing_group2_LOWERY/LabS8_Exercise2/README.md

-main.m includes Lab S-8 problems 2.1 and 2.2.1, while 2_2_23.ipynb includes problems 2.2.2 and 2.2.3.
-These are split as Jordy Larrea Rodriguez wrote python code instead of matlab!
+main.m includes Lab S-8 problems 2.1 and 2.2.1, while the folders 2_2_2 and 2_2_3 include problems 2.2.2 and 2.2.3.
+These are split as Jordy Larrea Rodriguez wrote python code in the latter two folders instead of matlab.

-Python requirements can be install via
+The Python requirements can be install via

 ```pip install -r requirements.txt```